 - See a 3D smile simulation (if available)

 - Check for any other dental work that should be completed first

 If you're tired of using a photo editor to fix your teeth in pictures, it's worth considering orthodontic work at almost any age.
-Teeth straightening can make a big difference to your self confidence and your oral health into the future.
+Teeth straightening can make a big difference to your self-confidence and your oral health in the future.

 British Dental Journal: Increase in adults seeking orthodontic treatment.
 Consulted 31st December 2023